Updated May of 2019

 Here is where you need to start: review the vendor’s disaster recovery TEST results.

 - All plans look really good, but do they work?

 - When was their last test?
 Was it a complete test or just a “table top” or mock exercise?

 - What were the findings and items that need to be corrected?

 - What are the specific steps and when do they intend to notify their customers (you) regarding the status of recovery?

 You will never be able to manage your recovery without timely information from your vendor.
 Reread that last sentence again.
-In your customer’s eyes you are the focal point of information.
-Not just, “we are temporarily experiencing a disruption in service,” but “here is what is happening and when we expect the situation to be solved.”
+In your customer’s eyes you're the focal point of information.
+Not just, “we're temporarily experiencing a disruption in service,” but “here's what's happening and when we expect the situation to be solved.”

-A recent storm in the Northeast took out a data center for eight days that effected more than 100 financial institutions.
+Say you're a financial institution.
+A storm in the Northeast took out a data center for eight days that effected more than 100 institutions.
 Imagine facing customers who need cash but you have no clue of their account balance and are really not sure when the situation will be resolved.
 This is where your recovery plan is critical.
 What are you going to do as each hour of any disaster ticks by?

 Vendor management is all about your management of processes that are within your control.
 You can’t be expected to fill sandbags, but you are expected to provide service to your customers.
 Hint: Keep your own updated customers list including contact information.